-4319]; and the Restoring Critical Supply Chains and Intellectual Property Act [S. 4324]) would have provided tax relief intended to alleviate the economic effects of the COVID-19 pandemic.5
+and Employers Assistance Act [S. 4318]; the Supporting America's Restaurant Workers Act [S. 4319]; and the Restoring Critical Supply Chains and Intellectual Property Act [S. 4324]) would have provided tax relief intended to alleviate the economic effects of the COVID-19 pandemic.

-Table 1 of this report summarizes the tax provisions in Subtitle G, "Budget ReconciliationLegislative Recommendations Relating to Promoting Economic Security," and provides links toCRS resources containing additional information.
-Joint Committee on Taxation (JCT) revenueestimates for these provisions are included in Table 2.
+Table 1 of this report summarizes the tax provisions in Title IX Subtitle G of the American Rescue Plan Act (ARPA; H.R.
+1319) and provides links to CRS resources containing additional information.
+Joint Committee on Taxation (JCT) revenue estimates for these provisions are included in Table 2.